hyprwm/hyprland-wiki/content/Configuring/Dispatchers.md

 ### Fullscreenstate

-`fullscreenstate internal client`

-The `fullscreenstate` dispatcher decouples the state that Hyprland maintains for a window from the fullscreen state that is communicated to the client.
+The `fullscreen_state` dispatcher decouples the state that Hyprland maintains for a window from the fullscreen state that is communicated to the client.

 `internal` is a reference to the state maintained by Hyprland.